Overview of Windows as a service

 Long-term Servicing Channel

-Microsoft recommends that all organizations have at least a few PCs enrolled in the Windows Insider Program and provide feedback on any issues they encounter.
+Microsoft recommends that all organizations have at least a few devices enrolled in the Windows Insider Program and provide feedback on any issues they encounter.
 For information about the Windows Insider Program for Business, go to Windows Insider Program for Business.

-- Windows Server Update Services (WSUS) provides extensive control over Windows 10 updates and is natively available in the Windows Server operating system.
+- Windows Server Update Services (WSUS) provides extensive control over updates and is natively available in the Windows Server operating system.
 In addition to the ability to defer updates, organizations can add an approval layer for updates and choose to deploy them to specific computers or groups of computers whenever ready.

 |Servicing tool||Can updates be deferred?||Ability to approve updates||Peer-to-peer option||Additional features|

 |Windows Update||Yes (manual)||No||Delivery Optimization||None|